Course-Institute/Course-Backend/README.md

-# Course-Backend
+# Course Backend

+This is the backend of the **Course Institute** platform.
-Backend API for Course Institute — built with Node.js and Express, handling authentication, course management, and database operations.
+It provides REST APIs for authentication, course management, and user data handling.

+## Tech Stack
+- Node.js
+- Express.js
+- MongoDB (Mongoose)
+- JWT Authentication